 We need to extend the understanding of what the performing arts do to Government but also much of the general public; and what we could do with the right support (not just financial).
 There is plenty of attention on Oscar winners and winning films, star casting in the theatre, headliners at Glastonbury: but the sector is so much more than that.
 How much attention is given to companies who work with disadvantaged communities, young people at risk, those living with disabilities: the work with elders, those living with Dementia or Parkinson’s?
 There are companies dedicated to small scale and rural touring, others bring educational and issue based work into educational settings and work within the criminal justice system: all using an array of theatre skills.
 And that is barely the start of what we do.
 Somehow the message of what the performing arts really does in this country needs to be told.

-Sadly as a sector we need to also look at our own house and make some changes #MeToo has been a big wake-up call but there is much to do to ensure that everyone in the performing arts and their work is welcome no matter their gender, age, race, sexuality, class or economic background.
+Sadly, as a sector we need to look at our own house and make some changes #MeToo has been a big wake-up call but there is much to do to ensure that everyone in the performing arts and their work is welcome no matter their gender, age, race, sexuality, class or economic background.
 Bullying in all its forms, sexual harassment and discrimination can have no place in this industry.
 We also need to look at our training models and are they really fit for the future, do they serve those who want to train for a career in the performing arts, are they inclusive?
-Given the number of articles I had read before lockdown and in recent weeks on this subject I suspect that changes are needed.
+Given the number of articles I had read before lockdown and in recent weeks on this subject, I suspect that changes are needed.

-These thoughts are not a complete, definitive action list: but my thoughts one afternoon when our future seemed possible.
+These thoughts are not a complete, definitive action list, but my thoughts one afternoon when our future seemed possible.

-Joe Stummer: “The future is unwritten”
+Joe Strummer: “The future is unwritten”